veritrans/veritrans-android/documentation.md

 # **Veritrans SDK**
 ## Installation
 ## Steps to include VeritransSdk in application
-- Create new application in android studio
+- Create new application in android studio.
-- Copy Veritranssdk folder to application folder
+- Copy Veritranssdk folder to application folder as sub module.
-- Open **settings.gradle** file
+- Open **settings.gradle** file your application.
-- Add veritranssdk module to it.
+- Add veritranssdk module to it using code given below:
 ```
 include ':app',':veritranssdk'
 ```
-- Open **build.gradle** file of app, add following line to it.
+- Open **build.gradle** file of app, add following line in it.
 ```
 compile project(':veritranssdk')
 ```